-If you are affected by any unforeseen events over the break and need to lodge a claim, we are open throughout the Christmas holiday period, aside from designated public holidays.
-For after hours emergency claims assistance please click here to find out more information on what to do and who to contact.
+If you are affected by any unforeseen events over the break and need to lodge a claim, we are open throughout the Christmas holiday period, excluding public holidays.
+For after-hours emergency claims assistance please click here to find out more information on what to do and who to contact.

 This insight article is not intended to be personal advice and you should not rely on it as a substitute for any form of personal advice.
 Please contact Whitbread Associates Pty Ltd ABN 69 005 490 228 Licence Number: 229092 trading as Whitbread Insurance Brokers for further information or refer to our website.